CloserToTheCenter/GleamReference/gleam/result.md

 A `Result` is the outcome of a function call, either `Ok(value)` if it went smoothly or `Error(Nil)` / `Error(Message)` otherwise.

-*tanget: It's okay to `panic` or `assert` in a scrappy Gleam script, but when writing a library for many people to use, it is strongly encouraged to indicate errors in calling functions with the proper `Result`.
-If this seems hard to manage, ask the Gleam community for help.`*
+*tangent: It's okay to `panic` or `assert` in a scrappy Gleam script, but when writing a library for many people to use, it is strongly encouraged to indicate errors in calling functions with the proper `Result`.
+If this seems hard to manage, ask the Gleam community for help.*

 *tangent: Most of the time, you want `Error(Nil)` with no message.*